pbklink/motif-core/etc/motif-core.api.md

 }

 // @public (undocumented)
-export type GridSortFieldSpecifier = RevRecordMainAdapter.SortFieldSpecifier;
+export type GridSortFieldSpecifier = RevRecordMainDataServer.SortFieldSpecifier;

 // Warning: (ae-missing-release-tag) "GridSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //